-There could not be a more unsung hero.
-Canaiolo is a grape that grows throughout Central Italy/Umbria, and is one of just a few grapes allowed in Vino Nobile di Montepulciano and in Chianti.
-The grape’s plantings have decreased over the last few decades (they didn’t take too well to grafting, so plantings haven’t been widespread since the phylloxera outbreak), but lately, Italian winemakers are calling for a resurgence of the varietal, and thanks to this demand and the use of stronger, more disease-resistant clones, plantings have increased.
+There could not be a more unsung grape than Canaiolo, which grows throughout Central Italy/Umbria and is one of just a few grapes allowed in Vino Nobile di Montepulciano and in Chianti.
+The grape’s plantings have decreased over the last few decades (they didn’t take too well to grafting, so plantings haven’t been widespread since the phylloxera outbreak), but lately, Italian winemakers are calling for a resurgence of the varietal and–thanks to this demand and the use of stronger, more disease-resistant clones–plantings have increased.

 Canaiolo plays a vital role in some very famous Italian wines.
 There is evidence that in the 18th century, Canaiolo may have been THE key wine in Chianti, before the standards were set and it was decided that the wine should be predominantly Sangiovese.
 And as it turns out, in the past, Canaiolo just might be the reason Italians had Chianti at all: for quite some time, winemakers had a problem getting Chianti to fully ferment.
 Partly through the fermentation process, outside temperatures would drastically drop, the yeasts would die, and the fermentation would just STOP, leaving a partially-fermented, undrinkable wine.
 (This was, obviously, before we had the beauty of electricity and temperature-controlled tanks.)